zhenrong-wang/hpc-now/README.md

 - `set-tf`       Set the running configurations for openTofu or terraform
 - `configloc`    Configure the locations for the terraform binaries, providers, IaC templates and shell scripts.
 - `showloc`      Show the current configured locations.
-- `showmd5`      Show the md5sum values of core components.
+- `showhash`     Show the SHA-256 values of core components.
 - `resetloc`     Reset to the default locations.

 ### **Cluster Initialization**